mikrono/tModLoaderWiki_kr_ko/Item-Class-Documentation.md

 3 for a different version of holding out (Magical Harp)

 ## useAnimation (int)
-The time span of the using animation for the weapon.
+The time span of the using animation for the item.
 Recommended to be the same at useTime as this is only the animation.
+Blocks use 15.
+Default value is 100.
+Terraria runs at 60 frames per second, so 15 is 1/4th of a second.

 ## useTime (int)
-The time span of using the weapon in frames.
-Note: Terraria runs at 60 frames per second.
+The time span of using the item in frames.
+Blocks use 10.
+Default value is 100.
+Weapons usually have equal useAnimation and useTime, unequal values for these two results in multiple attacks per click.
+See [ExampleGun.cs's Clockwork Assault Rifle example](https://github.com/blushiemagic/tModLoader/blob/master/ExampleMod/Items/Weapons/ExampleGun.cs#L120).

 ## reuseDelay (int)
 A delay in frames added at the end of the using animation for the item, during which the player wont be able to use any items.